samsattas/DOPPLER/README.md

 ```sql
 create database DOPPLER;
 ```
-> Make sure the database is created by refreshing all.
+> Make sure the database is created by right-clicking and then click Refresh All.

 ## 2. Set up the backend ⌨
 2.1.
 Download the backend project from **[here](https://github.com/samsattas/DOPPLER-Backend/ "DOPPLER Backend")**.